3782 Celle: Diameter and albedo

 According to the survey carried out by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Celle measures between 5.924 and 6.6 kilometers in diameter and its surface has an albedo between 0.232 and 0.5033.

 The Collaborative Asteroid Lightcurve Link assumes a high albedo of 0.4 and calculates a diameter of 6.35 kilometers based on an absolute magnitude of 12.6.

 Satellite

 Between September 2001, and February 2003, photometric observations of Celle were obtained with the 1.8-meter Vatican Advanced Technology Telescope on Mount Graham, Arizona, by American astronomers William Ryan at New Mexico Tech and NMHU in collaboration with Carlos Martinez and Lacey Stewart as part of a larger survey.

 The mutual occultation events revealed that Celle is an asynchronous binary asteroid with a minor-planet moon orbiting it every 36.57 hours (1.52 days) at an average distance of 18±1 km.
 The discovery was announced on 3 May 2003.
 The satellite measures approximately 2.34±0.11 km or 43% the size of its primary.
 A combined bulk density of 2.2±0.4 g/cm3 was modeled for the likely basaltic bodies.

+An occultation of a V=11.3 star by Celle was observed by teams in Santa Cruz, CA (Richard Nolthenius, Kirk Bender, Karl von Ahnen) and Benson, AZ (Vince Sempronio) on March 17, 2026 and resulted in an occultation recorded by Nolthenius of both the primary and the satellite.
+This is the first observed stellar occultation by the satellite.
+Timings and accuracies from the Santa Cruz team of this event are described here.
+Further analysis of this event is in process and will be linked here when available.